-The general contractor (GC) is required to either contract a licensed excavation firm to provide qualified labor, appropriate equipment, materials, and transportation and disposal services to complete the removal actions, or internally execute these removal actions.
+A licensed remediation contractor will be contracted by the selected construction contractor to provide qualified labor, appropriate equipment, materials, and transportation and disposal services to complete the removal action.
 LAUSD OEHS will separately contract with an environmental consultant to provide project oversight, air monitoring, health and safety compliance, confirmation sampling, and closure reporting.
-The GC is required to excavate the locations outlined in this SRP before any other subterranean work is completed in a 20-foot radius of each excavation area.
+The construction contractor is required to excavate the locations outlined in this SRP before any other subterranean work is completed in a 20-foot radius of each excavation area.
 LAUSD OEHS requires each SRP excavation to be conducted when students are not on campus (i.e., no SRP excavations during standard operating hours of 7:30 a.m. through 4:30 p.m. nor scheduled during after-school student activities on school or non-school days).
 Details of the proposed removal action activities are presented below.